gvwilson/thirdbit/fiction/santas/index.md

 "She's a tough old bird."

 "Tough as they come," the burly santa agreed, nodding.
-"Why, there was this time---"
+"Why, there was this time—"

 "Why do you keep calling her that?"
 Finner interrupted angrily.